This document describes how to troubleshoot issues with VM Manager.

-- A VM Manager service agent.
-VM Manager creates this service agent and gives it the Cloud OS Config Service Agent role.
+- Google Cloud OS Config Service Agent.
+VM Manager creates this service agent when starting patch jobs and gives it the Cloud OS Config Service Agent role.
 To create OS policies, you need not configure this service agent.

-If you use VM Manager and you don't have an attached service account, or a VM Manager service agent, you might see the following errors while working with patch jobs, OS policies, or guest policies:
+If you use VM Manager and you don't have an attached service account, or a Google Cloud OS Config Service Agent, you might see the following errors while working with patch jobs:

 Service account permissions are missing.
 Verify that the service account has the correct permissions and try again.

 message: "Error running OPERATION_NAME: error calling OPERATION_NAME: code: "PermissionDenied", message: "The caller does not have permission", details: "

 Authentication issues might also prevent VM instances from showing up on the OS patch management dashboard.